 Vegan Pumpkin Brownies are similar to my vegan brownies, but they are made with pumpkin puree to give them this rich taste of Autumn.

-They are very easy to make with a handful of wholesome ingredients
+They are very easy to make with a handful of wholesome ingredients.

-How To Make Pumpkin Brownie Recipe
+How To Make Vegan Pumpkin Brownies

 There are many ways you can make brownies with pumpkin puree.